TY-teo/learngit/readme.txt

 Git is a version control system.
 Git is a distrbuted version control ststem.
 Git is very good.
-CatGpt is an unbelievable tool.
-ChatGpt is an unbelievable tool.
+DogGpt is an unbelievable tool.